 Why are more developers using Capacitor?

-First-class Electron and Progressive Web App (PWA) Support
+First-class Progressive Web App (PWA) Support

 In fact, we’ve taken it a step further by building out a collection of UI experiences for APIs like Camera that bring the native app UI experience users expect to Progressive Web Apps.
 We call this the Progressive Web App OS.